taltechnlp/est-asr-pipeline/README.md

 Run:

-    NXF_VER=23.10.3 nextflow run transcribe.nf -profile docker --in /path/to/some_audiofile.mp3
+    nextflow run transcribe.nf -profile docker --in /path/to/some_audiofile.mp3

-*Note: NXF_VER=23.10.3 sets the Nextflow version.
-Version 24+ will currently not work.*

 If you didn't pull the Docker image before, then the first invocation might take some time, because the required Docker image containing all the needed models and libraries is automatically pulled from the remote registry.